Sorens7/Sorens7/README.md

 I-am-sorens
 -------------------------
-💻 I am a self taught Full Stack Developer with passion for Embedded Systems and Machine Learning 📚 I have a Bachelors in Computer Science from the Autonomous University of Baja California (UABC) 📝 I have a strong interest in Artificial Intelligence, Robotics, Low level programming and Operative Systems 🔭 Currently working in Web Development and embedded systems 🌱 Learning about Deep Learning and Operative Systems Design
+💻 I am a self taught Full Stack Developer with passion for Embedded Systems and Machine Learning 📝 I have a strong interest in Artificial Intelligence, Robotics, Low level programming and Operative Systems 🔭 Currently working in Web Development and embedded systems 🌱 Learning about Deep Learning and Operative Systems Design